ni/csharp-styleguide/docs/Coding-Conventions.md

 >
 > ✔️ **CONSIDER** - a rule that should generally be followed, but can be disregarded if you fully understand the reasoning behind the rule and have a good reason not to follow it.
 >
-> :x: **AVOID** - a rule indicating something is generally not a good idea, but there are known cases where breaking the rule makes sense.
+> ❌ **AVOID** - a rule indicating something is generally not a good idea, but there are known cases where breaking the rule makes sense.
 >
-> :x: **DO NOT** - a rule that indicates something you should almost never do.
+> ❌ **DO NOT** - a rule that indicates something you should almost never do.
 >
 > :computer: - The coding convention is automatically enforced either through an .editorconfig setting or a Roslyn analyzer